David Mackay (producer): Career

 He was classically trained at Sydney Conservatorium of Music, where he studied piano, clarinet, theory and composition.

 Mackay was later head-hunted by EMI Australia, which initially employed him as a Recording Engineer but soon promoted him to "Head of Artists and Repertoire".
 During this time, Mackay was responsible for producing 30 hit singles and discovering some of Australia's most popular pop acts; he is probably best known in Australia as the producer of most of the Australian recordings made by The Twilights, one of Australia's most popular bands of the mid-1960s; his credits include the band's ambitious swansong Once Upon A Twilight.
 Mackay's Australian commercial success led to an internal transfer to the firm's United Kingdom offices, where Mackay went on to work at the legendary Abbey Road studios.

-Mackay eventually left EMI to set up his own independent company, June Productions Ltd. He also diversified into the medium of television, arranging and producing themes such as Coca-Cola's "I'd Like To Teach The World To Sing" as well as scores for BBC TV shows Auf Wiedersehen, Pet, Carla Lane's Bread and As Time Goes By.
+Mackay eventually left EMI to set up his own independent company, June Productions Ltd. He also diversified into the medium of television, arranging and producing themes such as Coca-Cola's "I'd Like To Teach The World To Sing" as well as scores for BBC TV shows Auf Wiedersehen, Pet, Carla Lane's Bread, Streets Apart and As Time Goes By.
 The Auf Wiedersehen, Pet project notably generated a hit single, "That's Livin' Alright", by Joe Fagin, which won Mackay an Ivor Novello Award and a BAFTA nomination.
 In both 1972 and 1973, Mackay conducted the orchestra for the UK's entries in the Eurovision Song Contest.

 The World Starts Tonight (1977) is the debut studio album by Welsh singer Bonnie Tyler, released in February 1977 by RCA Records.
 Most of the songs were written by Ronnie Scott and Steve Wolfe, who worked as her managers while she was signed to RCA.
 They also produced the album alongside David Mackay.
 Musically, the album features country and pop songs.
 Natural Force (1978) is the second studio album by Tyler, released in May 1978 by RCA Records.
 In the United States, the album was titled It's a Heartache.
 As with her debut, Ronnie Scott and Steve Wolfe wrote most of the tracks on the album.
 David Mackay returned again to produce, with Scott and Wolfe.

 In 1990, Mackay and Jon English co-wrote a concept album, Paris, which has since been staged as a rock musical in Australia and elsewhere several times beginning in 2003.
 In 2002, Mackay's career came full circle as he returned to the world of musical theatre as a supervisor to a West End theatre production of 125th Street.

 In 2018, Bonnie Tyler announced that she would be working with Mackay, who co-produced her first two albums.
 Tyler and Mackay also collaborated on Frankie Miller's album Double Take (2016).
 In March 2019, Between the Earth and the Stars was released as the seventeenth studio album by Bonnie Tyler, and was produced by Mackay.